 As is the case with most weeds, it’s better to be proactive rather than reactive with weeds – and it’s a lot easier to prevent than to get rid of chickweed.
 Here’s a look at how you can prevent and control chickweed from taking over your lawn:

 One enemy of chickweed is a healthy lawn.
 Chickweed tends to prefer damp soil and compacted soil, so be sure to aerate your lawn regularly and fill bare patches with new grass seed.
 It’s also important to feed your lawn with fertilizer to help roots emerge and avoid the growth of this hardy weed and others.

 We touched on this above, but it’s worth mentioning it again here.
 A great way to prevent chickweed and other weeds is to feed your lawn with fertilizer in the spring, summer and then again in the fall.
 Fertilizing your lawn will encourage deep roots and prevent weeds from infiltrating it.
 Mouse ear chickweed and common chickweed will take over thin or malnourished grass.
 Fertilizing and feeding your lawn can help with healthy grass throughout the lawn.

 Whether you’re dealing with mouse ear chickweed or common chickweed, these weeds can quickly overtake your lawn if you don’t treat them quickly or take measures to prevent them from emerging in the first place.

 How did chickweed get in my lawn?

 If you’re frequently wondering why there’s chickweed in your lawn, it helps to understand how it likely got there.
 It’s common in moist, neutral pH soil types, and most lawns that play host to it feature compacted soil.
-The best way to prevent chickweed from emerging as a lawn weed in your grass is to ensure you keep a healthy lawn.
+The best way to prevent chickweed and annual weeds from emerging as a lawn weed in your grass is to ensure you keep a healthy lawn.